epics-base/ci-scripts/README.md

 The ci-scripts module contains default settings for widely used modules, so that usually it is sufficient to set `FOO=<version>`.
+You can find the list of supported (and tested) modules in `defaults.set`.
 Feel free to suggest more default settings using a Pull Request.

+## Debugging

+Setting `VV=1` in your `.travis.yml` configuration for a specific job will run the job with high verbosity, printing every command as it is being executed and switching the dependency builds to higher verbosity.

 ## Release Numbering of this Module